Our Reception Unit

-Welcome to the Early Years Foundation Stage at Seathorne Primary Academy!
+Welcome to the Reception at Seathorne Primary Academy!

-Our Early Years unit comprises of Nursery and Reception.
+Our Reception Unit comprises two form classes - Honeybees and Hedgehogs.
 Here you will find lots of supportive information to aid your child's transition to our school.

 In the Early Years, we pride ourselves on forming excellent relationships with our pupils and families to provide the very best foundation for learning for our children.